Klaus Schulze: 1970s

-In 1969, Schulze was the drummer of one of the early incarnations of Tangerine Dream - one of the most famous bands that got the nickname "Krautrock" in English speaking countries (others included Kraftwerk and Popul Vuh) - for their debut album Electronic Meditation.
+In 1969, Schulze was the drummer of one of the early incarnations of Tangerine Dream – one of the most famous bands that got the nickname "Krautrock" in English speaking countries (others included Kraftwerk and Popol Vuh) – for their debut album Electronic Meditation.
 Before 1969 he was a drummer in a band called Psy Free.
 He met Edgar Froese from Tangerine Dream in the Zodiac Club in what was then West Berlin.
 In 1970 he left this group to form Ash Ra Tempel with Manuel Göttsching and Hartmut Enke.
 In 1971, he chose again to leave a newly formed group after only one album, this time to mount a solo career.
 In 1972, Schulze released his debut album Irrlicht with organ and a recording of an orchestra filtered almost beyond recognition.
 Despite the lack of synthesizers, this proto-ambient work is regarded as a milestone in electronic music.
 His follow-up album, Cyborg, was similar but added the EMS VCS 3 synthesizer.

 Since this point, Schulze's career was the most prolific, such that he could claim more than 40 original albums to his name since Irrlicht.
 Highlights of these include 1975's Timewind, 1976's Moondawn (his first album to feature the Moog synthesizer), 1979's Dune, and 1995's double-album In Blue (which featured one long track called "Return to the Tempel" with electric guitar contributions from his friend Manuel Göttsching of Ash Ra Tempel).
 In 1976, he was drafted by Japanese percussionist and composer Stomu Yamashta to join his short-lived "supergroup" Go, also featuring Steve Winwood, Michael Shrieve, and Al Di Meola.
 They released two studio albums (Go in 1976 and Go Too in 1977) and one live album (Go Live from Paris, 1976).